Prostitution in Iran: Sex trafficking

 Iran is a source, transit, and destination country for men, women, and children subjected to sex trafficking.
 Organized groups reportedly subject Iranian women, boys, and girls to sex trafficking in Iran, Afghanistan, the Iraqi Kurdistan Region (IKR), Pakistan, United Arab Emirates (UAE), and Europe.
 Some Iranian women, who seek employment to support their families in Iran, are vulnerable to sex trafficking.
 Iranian girls between the ages of 13 and 17 are targeted by traffickers for sale abroad; younger girls may be forced into domestic service until their traffickers consider them old enough to be subjected to child sex trafficking.
 In 2016, there was a reported increase in young Iranian women in prostitution in Dubai; some of these women may be trafficking victims.
 From 2009 to 2015, the transport of girls from and through Iran en route to other Persian Gulf states for sexual exploitation reportedly increased.
 Iranian girls were subjected to sex trafficking in brothels in the IKR, especially Sulaimaniya; in some cases this exploitation was facilitated by Iranian trafficking networks.
 In 2015, the media reported Kurdistan Regional Government officials were among the clients of these brothels.
 In Tehran, Tabriz, and Astara, the number of teenage girls exploited in sex trafficking reportedly continues to increase.
 Afghan migrants and refugees, including children, are highly vulnerable to sex trafficking.

 In 2007, the United States State Department placed Iran as a "Tier 2" in its annual Trafficking in Persons reports, stating that "it does not fully comply with the minimum standards for the elimination of trafficking but is making significant efforts to do so".
 In 2010, U.S. Secretary of State Hillary Clinton downgraded Iran to "Tier 3", noting that the country makes no significant effort to solve trafficking problems, mainly in relation to prostitution and forced labor.

 Foreign female victim

 Chinese, Thai, and other foreign women are forced to engage in prostitution under the acquiescence of religious leaders in Iran.

+In art and culture

+Tehran Taboo, and a number of new works pictured the prostitution in Iran.

+The novel "Parrot" written by Zakaria Hashemi, the series of photos by Kaveh Golestan and the movie "Castle" by Kamran Shirdel also mentioned and pictured the prostitution in the country.